 A small “Upload” icon-button in the Claim Number column (to upload many documents related to one claim)

+A small “Hyperlink” icon-button (something unobtrusive, for example “[cloud]”) in each cell to allow providing a link to Google Drive / Dropbox / OneDrive / public http(s) resource.

+A small “Hyperlink” icon-button in the Claim Number column (a bigger edit-box to enter more than one link and upload from cloud server many documents related to one claim)

 A small “Missing document” icon in cells that represent mandatory documents.

-A panel to upload multiple documents with one click/drag&drop, not related to any Claim.
+A panel to upload multiple documents with one click/drag&drop/link, not related to any Claim.
 Not recognized files would stay here till moved to other area.

 “Intelligent” recognition of claim number and document type from document file name and path (if possible) when multiple documents are uploaded (flexibly based on keywords, insured name, claim number)